 - 1. SMP and RMP activities shall not cause the following conditions to exist in any waters of the State: - a.
 Waters shall not contain floating materials, including solids, liquids, foams, and scum, in concentrations that cause nuisance or adversely affect beneficial uses. - b.
 Waters shall not contain oils, greases, waxes, or other materials in concentrations that result in a visible film or coating on the surface of the water or on objects in the water, that cause nuisance, or that otherwise adversely affect beneficial uses. - c.
 Waters shall not contain biostimulatory substances in concentrations that promote aquatic growth to the extent that such growth cause nuisance or adversely affect beneficial uses. - d.
 Waters shall be maintained free of toxic substances in concentrations that are toxic to, or that produce detrimental physiological responses in human, plant, animal, or aquatic life. - e.
 The natural receiving water temperature of inland surface waters shall not be altered unless it can be demonstrated to the satisfaction of the Executive Officer that such alteration in temperature does not adversely affect beneficial uses. - f.
-The temperature of any cold or warm freshwater habitat shall not be increased by more than 5°F (2.8°C) above the natural receiving water temperature. - 2.
-SMP and RMP activities shall not cause the following limits to be exceeded in waters of the State at any point: - a.
-Dissolved 5.0 (WARM) or 7.0 (COLD) mg/l minimum.
-When natural factors cause lesser concentrations, then discharges under this amended Order shall not cause further reduction in the concentration of dissolved oxygen.
+The temperature of any cold or warm freshwater habitat shall not be increased by more than 5°F (2.8°C) above the natural receiving water temperature.

-4 Resolution No. R2-2018-0015 adopted site-specific objectives for dissolved oxygen in Suisun Marsh.
+2. SMP and RMP activities shall not cause the following limits to be exceeded in waters of the State at any point:

-b.
-Dissolved Sulfide:

-All water shall be free from dissolved sulfide concentrations above natural background levels.
+a.
+Dissolved Oxygen: 5.0 (WARM) or 7.0 (COLD) mg/l minimum.
+8 When natural factors cause lesser concentrations, then discharges under this amended Order shall not cause further reduction in the concentration of dissolved oxygen. b.
+Dissolved Sulfide: All water shall be free from dissolved sulfide concentrations above natural background levels.
 Concentrations of only a few hundredths of a milligram per liter can cause a noticeable odor or be toxic to aquatic life.
-Violation of the sulfide objective will reflect violation of dissolved oxygen objectives as sulfides cannot exist to a significant degree in an oxygenated environment.

-c. pH: A variation of natural ambient pH by more than 0.5 pH units.

-d.
-Toxicity: All waters shall be maintained free of toxic substances in concentrations that are lethal to or that produce other detrimental responses in aquatic organisms.

-e.
-Un-ionized Ammonia:

-0.025 mg/L as N, annual median; and 0.16 mg/L as N, maximum.

-f.
-Salinity: Maintenance activities shall not increase total dissolved solids or salinity to a degree that the increase adversely affects beneficial uses.
+Violation of the sulfide objective will reflect violation of dissolved oxygen objectives as sulfides cannot exist to a significant degree in an oxygenated environment. c. pH: A variation of natural ambient pH by more than 0.5 pH units. d.
+Toxicity: All waters shall be maintained free of toxic substances in concentrations that are lethal to or that produce other detrimental responses in aquatic organisms. e.
+Un-ionized Ammonia: 0.025 mg/L as N, annual median; and 0.16 mg/L as N, maximum. f.
+Salinity: Maintenance activities shall not increase total dissolved solids or salinity to a degree that the increase adversely affects beneficial uses. g.

-g.
 Turbidity: Waters shall be free of changes in turbidity that cause nuisance or adversely affect beneficial uses.
 Increases from normal background light penetration or turbidity relatable to waste discharge shall not be greater than 10 percent in areas where natural turbidity is greater than 50 NTU.

-3. SMP activities shall not cause a violation of any water quality standard for receiving waters adopted by the Water Board or the State Water Board as required by the CWA and regulations adopted thereunder.
+3. SMP and RMP activities shall not cause a violation of any water quality standard for receiving waters adopted by the Water Board or the State Water Board as required by the CWA and regulations adopted thereunder.
 If more stringent applicable water quality standards are promulgated or approved pursuant to CWA section 303, or amendments thereto, the Water Board may revise and modify this amended Order in accordance with more stringent standards.